Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

-- A person on a ventilator will be monitored frequently.
-He will be made as comfortable as possible.
+- A person on a ventilator will be monitored often.
+He or she will be made as comfortable as possible.

 - A person on a ventilator cannot cough up secretions.
-Healthcare providers may need to suction to help clear secretions.
+Another person will need to suction to help clear secretions.
 Suctioning, coughing, and movement can cause an alarm on the ventilator to sound.

 - Medicines may be given to help decrease anxiety.
 Sometimes medicine is given to prevent the person from moving while on the ventilator.
-He will still know what is happening around him.
+He or she will still know what is happening around him or her.

 - A ventilator can prevent a person from talking and eating.
 If there is a tracheostomy, the person may be able to talk.
-If he is unable to talk, he will need a pen and paper to communicate.
+If the person is not able to talk, he or she will need a pen and paper to communicate.

 How will the ventilator be removed?

-- Once a person's condition gets better, healthcare providers will try to let him breathe on his own.
+- When a person's condition gets better, healthcare providers will try to let him or her breathe on his or her own.
 This will begin over short periods of time.
-The time will increase until the person can breathe completely on his own.
+The time will increase until the person can breathe completely on his or her own.
 The ventilator and the breathing tube will be removed.

-- If he cannot breathe on his own for short periods, healthcare providers will try again later.
-He may have to remain on the ventilator for a longer period if he cannot breathe on his own.
+- If the person cannot breathe on his or her own for short periods, healthcare providers will try again later.
+The person may have to stay on the ventilator for a longer period if he or she cannot breathe on his or her own.